dgKrajnik/dgkbank/readme.md

 As per below diagram:

-Daniel is issuing request to Bank and Bank in response sending DANIEL.
-DANIEL is 'Issuer Owner Thought".
+The BCS Learning corporation is issuing a request to the Bank of Daniel and Bank of Daniel in response sends a DANIEL.
+DANIEL contains a piece of text called a 'Thought'.

 ![Diagram](danielcorda.png)